 More recent field and greenhouse studies have shown that some types of adjuvants perform better with certain fungicide chemistries and rate of adjuvant is also important.
 The most promising adjuvants are experimentals; further validation of their performance is needed to assure availability to producers in the future by the manufacturers.
-Greenhouse tests in the winter of 2002-2003 will be designed to further evaluate these promising adjuvants not only with Folicur and Tilt fungicides, but also with some of the promising experimental fungicides or biological agents identified in 2001 uniform field tests.
-Field tests in 2002 also will look at adjuvants.
+Greenhouse tests in the winter of 2003-2004 will be designed to further evaluate these promising adjuvants not only with Folicur and Tilt fungicides, but also with some of the promising experimental fungicides or biological agents identified in 2001 and 2002 uniform field tests.
+Field trails in 2002 with adjuvants indicated that one particular adjuvant has consistently provided improved control of FHB when used with Folicur than has other adjuvants.
+Adjuvant testing with the promising experimental compounds is now needed.

 In addition, optimum timing for application, as determined in greenhouse and field studies, has been validated under commercial field conditions for spring wheat.
-However, in 2001, producer fungicide applications for control of FHB in durum were not always successful, although timing of application was generally considered optimal.
+However, producer fungicide applications for control of FHB in durum have not always been successful, although timing of application was generally considered optimal.
 Similar problems have been observed in barley, and optimum control in durum and barley may warrant more than a single application at split rates.
-Tests in the greenhouse in the winter of 2002-2003 will be designed to further evaluate timing of application of fungicides in relationship to growth stage, time of infection, duration of infection events, duration of favorable environments, and use of split rates.
-The greenhouse environment will also house some experiments examining high-speed photography to determine fungicide spray deposition sites and pathways.
+Tests in the greenhouse in the winter of 2003-2004 will be designed to further evaluate timing of application of fungicides in relationship to growth stage, time of infection, duration of infection events, duration of favorable environments, and use of split rates.
+The greenhouse environment will also house some further experiments examining the use of an air-assist type sprayer, a technology increasingly being used by ND producers.
+Additional testing in the greenhouse will also look at individual components of grain quality with various fungicide products.
+In the summer of 2004, best application techniques determined in the greenhouse will then be field tested at Fargo.
 The project is relevant to the US Wheat and Barley Scab Initiative because it addresses immediate concerns about control of the disease and provides information on optimal techniques to improve fungicide efficacy.